top of page

 Simply put, there is no evidence that Oswald killed the President.

 If he had, it seems highly likely there would be some evidence, somewhere, of it.
 And after more than 60 years, surely at least a greater certainty would have coalesced around this conclusion, rendering it stronger with the passage of time.
 But this has not happened.
 The basis for believing in Oswald’s guilt, such as it is, remains completely unchanged from the day the Warren Report was published in 1964.
-However, the cause to believe he is innocent of the act has grown with every item of new information which has come out.
+However, the cause to believe there is a much larger truth to be found has grown with every item of new information which has come out.

 Since 1964, all we’ve seen emerge are new details which expand the universe of likely scenarios and suspects and which draw our attention further and further away from the official version of events.